nightroman/FarNet/PowerShellFar/README.md

     Tells to read and process files as whole strings, not lines.
 In this case the options `Multiline` and `Singleline` may be useful as well.
-Results are processed in the same way but found matches are not selected in the editor, only the caret is set at the beginning.
+Results are processed in the same way but found matches are not selected in the editor, only the caret is set at the match.

 - Background input